srun --pty bash -i

 R, and its trusty companion RStudio, are essential parts of any bioinformatician’s toolbox.
 Both can be easily downloaded and run on your local computer, but for the taught courses we provide you with a browser-based Rstudio interface as part of your virtual machine.
 The reasons for this are twofold: 1) it allows you to easily load data from your virtual machine into RStudio, and 2) it allows us to pre-install the packages you need, saving time in class.

-I would suggest testing your virtual machine login by connecting to the browser-based Rstudio, as this provides a straightforward test without the need for any software installs.
+We suggest testing your virtual machine login by connecting to the browser-based Rstudio, as this provides a straightforward test without the need for any software installs.

 To access any Cardiff University cloud based RStudio you will need to install and login to the University VPN - see instructions above